Singularly isostatic and geometrically unstable rigidity of metal-organic frameworks: Results

-To confirm the geometric origin of these modes, we systematically introduce auxiliary long-range bonds by tuning the cutoff parameter $\tau$ (Fig.~\hyperref[fig:Ui-kicked]{\ref*{fig:Ui-kicked}}).
-As $\tau$ decreases, the constraint density increases.
-By assigning finite stiffness to these auxiliary bonds while retaining standard UFF parameters for the primary network, we observe that the zero modes are lifted to finite frequencies, manifesting as soft, collective modes.
+To confirm the geometric origin of the UiO-66 zero modes, we systematically introduce auxiliary long-range bonds by tuning the cutoff parameter $\tau$ (Fig.~\hyperref[fig:Ui-kicked]{\ref*{fig:Ui-kicked}}).
+As $\tau$ decreases, the constraint density increases; assigning finite stiffness to these auxiliary bonds lifts the zero modes to finite frequencies, producing soft collective branches that progressively fill the low-frequency spectrum.

-Taken together, these case studies show that formal constraint counting alone cannot predict rigidity in porous crystalline materials.
-While ABIXOZ behaves as a generic over-constrained network, UiO--66 and IKEBUV01 derive their mechanical character from accidental geometric modes and constraint dependencies.
-Distinguishing between generic and accidental modes is therefore essential for understanding and predicting the mechanical stability of MOFs.
+Taken together, these case studies show that global constraint counting alone cannot predict rigidity in porous crystalline materials.
+ABIXOZ behaves as a generically rigid network, whereas IKEBUV01 and UiO-66 derive their mechanical character from accidental modes and constraint dependencies that are only apparent when global indices are complemented by spectral (IPR) and local ($\nu_i$) diagnostics.